Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 Range: 6 tiles
 Duration: Until the end of your next turn

 Shaping the Weave, you mimic the forms of your allies, creating illusory copies for them to control.
 Choose a creature within range to copy.
-At the end of each of your turns:
-If a copy does not already exist due to this pattern, make an illusory copy of the creature, which appears in an empty tile adjacent to the creature that they’re copying.
+At the end of each of your turns, if a copy does not already exist due to this pattern, make an illusory copy of the creature, which appears in an empty tile adjacent to the creature that they’re copying.

 Illusory copies act according to the wishes of the creature they are copying on their turns, and are capable of all of the same actions.

-The first time that an affected creature or its illusory double: succeeds on a skill check lands an attack (after damage was rolled and the choice to use the Block reaction was used) is hit by an attack takes damage
+- The first time that an affected creature or its illusory double:
+  - succeeds on a skill check
+  - lands an attack (after damage was rolled and the choice to use the Block reaction was used)
+  - is hit by an attack
+  - takes damage
     Roll a d20.
 On a result of 11 or higher, the illusory copy was targeted or made the attack, and the attack or skill check made has no effect.
     If so, the illusory copy disappears.
     As a party, you may spend a Resolve to modify the outcome of this d20.

 When this pattern ends, the affected creature is able to choose freely which copy was real, and the illusory copy disappears.